 - Orfej ⚑ Another local eatery, this pub was the only place open in Pula on a Sunday in February.
 Having planned to eat somewhere else, initially we were a bit disappointed—but our uncertainty quickly turned to joy the moment our food arrived!
 The thin-crust pizzas are spectacular (I recommend the house specialty with prosciutto), and they also serve simple meals like chicken or turkey fillet with chips (sounds bland, but it’s delicious).
 Again, prices are very reasonable.
 Another huge plus: Staff here are super friendly.

-If you have more time in Istria, here are a few places I’d love to check out next time I’m in Croatia.
+If you have more time, here are a few more Istrian towns I’d love to check out next time I’m in Croatia.

 - Hum, AKA the world’s smallest village, is home to just 30 people.
 Its location in central Istria, about 70km from the coast, makes it possible to visit as a quick day trip from Rovinj or as a stopover on your way to Zagreb.

 - Motovun is another quaint Istrian village situated north of Rovinj, close to the Slovenian border.
 The settlement sits atop a mountain and is only accessible via 1052 steps!

 - Opatija was a popular seaside resort in the 1800s and is filled with Habsburg-era villas—many of which now lay abandoned.
 The city is located in the crook of Istria, right at the point where the peninsular meets the mainland.

 - Cape Kamenjak National Park has no fewer than 23 stunning beaches and would be the perfect addition to a summer Istria itinerary.
 It’s located right at the bottom of Istria, roughly half an hour’s drive further south from Pula.

 - Sibenik on the northern Dalmatian Coast is yet another beautiful old Venetian town to add to your Croatia wish list.
 It’s also the perfect base for exploring Krka waterfalls.